B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ## The Short Version

 DTC fulfillment is usually a high-volume parcel operation.
+It is built around:

 - many small orders,